The work of elected members is divided into a number of areas:

-It involves helping constituents directly by helping them to get the correct social security benefits, or resolving a planning dispute, for example.
+Their work can involve helping constituents directly such as making sure that they get the correct social security benefits, or resolving a planning dispute, for example.
 Members receive many phone calls and emails from constituents on a daily basis.

 The States Assembly meets fortnightly on average, with breaks at Christmas, Easter and during the summer.

 Each States meeting starts at 9.30 a.m. and usually finishes at 5.30 pm but can last for as long as it takes to finish the debates on public business.
 Meetings usually last about 2 days, but can take up to 4 days.
 You can watch webcasts of States meetings on statesassembly.gov.je

 Members need to read and research the main issues to be debated so that they can participate in the discussions and bring amendments if their constituents would be disadvantaged by any proposals, or where their constituents have expressed strong views.